Refresher Courses with HETAS

 HETAS introduced refresher courses back in 2014 in response to changes placed upon schemes by government.
-With many of you due to refresh over the coming year, we spoke to Training Manager Mike Harvey about what’s new.
+With many of you due to refresh over the coming year, we spoke to the training team about what’s new.

 HETAS has been providing refresher training for over five years now, in response to changes in the way competent person schemes (England and Wales) were authorised back in 2014.
-We caught up with HETAS Training and Technical Support Manager Mike Harvey about the importance of refresher courses in an ever-changing environment.
+We caught up with the HETAS training team about the importance of refresher courses in an ever-changing environment.

 The Technical department plays a key role in training material; the Technical Helpline has taken over 60,000 calls and Inspections number 12,600 over the last 5 years; listening to what’s happening in our industry and discussing with our registered installers provides valuable information which is collated and embedded into the training appropriately to enrich the content to ensure our installers are getting the most up to date information on Building Regulations and Standards.
 With many of the British and European Standards being costly to purchase, HETAS plays a vital role in sharing the technical information within those standards.
 If you can, it’s always worth investing in these standards, but discussing them with our trainers and other installers in a learning environment can help you to understand how to apply standards to your everyday work.